Skip to Content

 Ask God to reveal to you your spiritual gifts and where He would have you use them.

-I recently retook the spiritual gifts assessment and found that I had four dominant spiritual gifts:
+I recently retook the spiritual gifts assessment and found that I had not just one dominant spiritual gift, but four:

 Administration